raygun101/MarkupKit/README.md

 See _LMTableView.h_ and _LMTableViewCell.h_ for more information.

+## LMTableViewController
+`LMTableViewController` is a table view controller that delegates data source and delegate operations to its table view.

+TODO

 ## LMCollectionView and LMCollectionViewCell
 The `LMCollectionView` and `LMCollectionViewCell` classes facilitate the declaration of collection view content in markup.
 Both classes are discussed in more detail below.